 Retail Marijuana Establishments.
 Transportation of Vegetative plants to a permitted off-premises storage facility shall not be allowed. - C. Inventory Tracking System-Generated Transport Manifest Required.
 A Licensee may only transport Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product if he or she has a hard copy of an Inventory Tracking System -generated transport manifest that contains all the information required by this rule and shall be in the format prepared by the State Licensing Authority. - 1.
 Retail Marijuana and Retail Marijuana Product.
-A Licensee may transport Retail Marijuana or Retail Marijuana Product from an originating location to multiple destination locations so long as the transport manifest correctly reflects the specific inventory destined for specific licensed locations. - 2.
-Retail Marijuana Vegetative Plants.
-A Licensee shall transport Retail Marijuana

-Vegetative plants only from the originating Licensed Premises to the destination pursuant to motor vehicle laws, but need not be registered in the name of the Licensee.
-Except that when a rental truck is required for transporting Medical Marijuana Vegetative plants, Colorado motor vehicle registration is not required.
+A Licensee may transport Retail Marijuana or Retail Marijuana Product from an originating location to multiple destination locations so long as the transport manifest correctly reflects the specific inventory destined for specific licensed locations. - Retail Marijuana Vegetative Plants.
+A Licensee shall transport Retail Marijuana Vegetative plants only from the originating Licensed Premises to the destination Licensed Premises due to a change of location that has been approved by the Division. - D. Motor Vehicle Required.
+Transport of Retail Marijuana and Retail Marijuana Product shall be conducted by a motor vehicle that is properly registered in the state of Colorado pursuant to motor vehicle laws, but need not be registered in the name of the Licensee.